Why grabbing coffee is so important

 #1 Let’s grab a coffee

 I never understood why people say that meeting one-on-one was so encouraging—until I started doing it.
+And it doesn't have to be in person – it's almost just as good over Zoom or video chat.

 I’ve been meeting with my partner in crime, Beth, for around a year and a half.
 Friends from youth group, we used to just sit in Gloria Jeans and chat—but as we progressed, we spent more and more time dissecting passages, talking about God, and sharing how life was going as a Christian.